 G. IF YOU RECONCILE OTHERS TO GOD

 III.
-TWO RESULTING ACCUSATIONS 5:10–11
+TWO RESULTING ACCUSATIONS (5:10–11)

-The biblical litmus test relative to effective beatitudinal execution is this: To the degree one is being persecuted and falsified is the degree one is beatitudinal.
-If one is living an effective Christ-centered life characterized by the seven preceding indicators, it is guaranteed, given the progression of this passage, that one will be persecuted and falsified.
+The biblical litmus test relative to effective “beatitudinal” execution is this: to the degree a believer is being persecuted and falsified is the degree that person is “beatitudinal.”
+Given the progression of this passage, if the believer is living an effective Christ-centered life characterized according to the seven preceding indicators, he will be persecuted and falsified.
 Expect nothing else, my friend.
-This will be the world’s response (as well as the response of Tares in the Church) to your godly living.
+This will be the world’s response (as well as the response of tares in the Church) to your godly living.

 A. THEN YOU WILL BE PERSECUTED

 “Blessed are those who have been persecuted for the sake of righteousness, for theirs is the kingdom of heaven” (v.
 10).

 Second Timothy 3:12 stereophonically underscores this same idea: All who desire to live godly in Christ Jesus will be persecuted.

 Persecution is the evidence of true salvation and “beatitudinal” living.
 There will always be reaction, resentment, and jealously for those who live godly in Christ Jesus.
 Come to expect it; it is the believer’s badge of authenticity.